sailplatform/caliper-python/README.md

 To work with the `imsglobal_caliper` bundle (maintain, use, run tests) you'll need to have these third-party packages in your local Python environment.

+### Testing

+In test, the `ims_global` package depends on these third-party packages not actually used within the package code itself:

+* pytest and pytest-cov

+* responses

+* tox

 ### Which platform